JacJenk54/LIS-690/GrepNotes.md

 ### Reflection
 It was very interesting working with `grep`.
-This will prove to be very useful when looking through large colelctions of information when doing research projects and even analyzing data.
+This will prove to be very useful when looking through large collections of information when doing future research projects.